PLEASE e-mail or drop in at the club before buying or building your model.

 compatible with the instructors so as to minimise delays

-the club has a buddy box for general use we advise that
+the club has a dual-control "buddy box" for general use we advise that

 you purchase your own.
 That way it is set once for your